Transitioning to Adult Health Care

 Survivors should ask their medical team when they anticipate that their transition to survivorship and adult care will occur.
 While this usually occurs in the young adult years, the actual first visit with a new provider may occur at different ages for different patients depending on a number of factors such as when they were treated for their cancer, what types of treatment they had, what their risk of long term effects are, what other medical problems they currently have and their other transitions to adult life (like where and when they are transitioning to college, work or independent living).

 Some survivors may follow up with a cancer center or long term cancer follow up program and others may follow up with a primary care provider.
 Talk to your primary team about what is right for you.

 No matter when or where transfer occurs, there are a few important things to keep in mind:

 - Have a copy of your treatment summary (diagnosis and treatments received) and your survivorship care plan (document containing recommended follow up from your oncologist).
+You can create a survivorship care plan using OncoLink's Smart ALACC tool.
 Not all adult doctors may be familiar with childhood cancer therapy so having this information and being an advocate for yourself is a good thing.

 - All survivors should continue life long follow up care both for general health and to screen for long term effects of cancer therapy.